Analytic force-free jet from disk-fed rotating black holes: Transformation of vacuum tetrad

-With these tetrads, it can easily be shown that applying the transformation in Eq.~\eqref{eq:3.30} with $L = \rho/2z$ to the vertical tetrad gives the X-point tetrad.
-In similar transformation, the radial tetrad transforms into parabolic and dipolar tetrads for $L = (\sqrt{z^{2}+ \rho^{2}}-z)/\rho$ and $L = - \rho/2z$, respectively.
-We find that all vacuum solutions in Ref.~\cite{Compere_2016} are related through this connection.
+With these tetrads, it can easily be shown that the vertical tetrad transforms into X-point tetrad when the transformation in Eq.~\eqref{eq:3.35} is applied with $L = \rho/2z$.
+With a similar transformation, the radial tetrad transforms into parabolic and dipolar tetrads for $L = (\sqrt{z^{2}+ \rho^{2}}-z)/\rho$ and $L = - \rho/2z$, respectively.
+We find that all vacuum solutions in Ref.~\cite{Compere_2016} are related by this transformation.